 Since H started school this year the making of valentine's for her classmates has begun.
 During my school years it was always fun to receive valentines.
 It was a simple card and maybe some conversation hearts in our cubbies.
 Now there are all sorts of things you can do and purchase.

-Of course this year H's friends will be receiving BOJ's "You Warm Up My Heart" Valentines
+Of course this year H's friends will be receiving BOJ's "You Warm Up My Heart" Valentines.

 (Don't forget we have FREE SHIPPING til Feb 14th!!! so check out our honeycomb store)